For more ELYSIUM’S PASSAGE Blog Posts, go to

 It’s a dangerous business, Frodo, going out your door.
 You step onto the road,

-and if you don’t keep your feet, there’s no knowing where you might be swept off to.
-[2)
+and if you don’t keep your feet, there’s no knowing where you might be swept off to Bilbo Baggins

 There was too much going on in my mind for my body to rest.
 Partly, I was concerned about how this evening might go with a woman I hardly knew.
 I don’t know; perhaps I felt intimidated by her.
-Finally, I got up and poured a half glass of rum, then I poured another, and another.
-Now, feeling much lighter and relaxed, I said a prayer to my favourite god on Mount Olympus.
+Finally, I poured a half glass of rum, then another and another.
+Now, feeling much lighter and relaxed, I offered a prayer to my favourite god on Mount Olympus.

 Officially, I would have described myself as an agnostic or atheist, as would many philosophers in my department who pride themselves on their scepticism.
 The prayer, or whatever it might be called, was ingenious, or so I thought.

-In jest, I said, ‘Zeus, if you’re hiding up there on your throne, I need you to come down to give me a break.
-I’m afraid things aren’t working out too well here these days.’
+In jest, I said, ‘Zeus, if you’re hiding up there in the clouds, I need you to come down to give me a break.
+I’m afraid things aren’t working out too well these days.’

 Whenever it served my purposes, I assumed a debonair persona to attract various women into my life and bed over the years.
 Keeping them, however, was another matter.

-This evening I was hoping to put all my cares behind me after arranging this dinner date with the attractive brunette I recently met at a charity event at the university.
+This evening, I was hoping to put all my worries behind me after arranging a dinner date with the attractive brunette I recently met at a charity event at the university.

-I was rather impressed with her confident demeanour; not only was she well-read and articulate, she recently earned an MBA, now working as a senior investment analyst for a prominent investment firm located on one of the top floors of an office tower in Canary Wharf.
+I was impressed with her confident demeanour; not only was she well-read and articulate, but she recently earned an MBA degree working now as a senior analyst for a prominent investment firm located on one of the top floors of an office tower in Canary Wharf.

-Unfortunately, things didn’t go too well for us that evening.
-Perhaps I should have imbibed something less toxic while impatiently waiting for my date to arrive.
+Unfortunately, things didn’t go too well for us.
+I suppose I should have imbibed something less toxic while impatiently waiting for my date to arrive.
 By the time she turned up at our table, over a half-hour late, I had already decided I was not pleased with her game.

-It appeared that this was a power ploy to let me know who had the real job.
+It appeared this was a power ploy to let me know who was important with a real job.
 Likely, this was her way of saying she had more pressing matters to attend to than marking term papers.
 At least, that’s how I interpreted it.
 Considering her pretty face and revealing cleavage, I thought I’d make the best of things by attempting to be as pleasant as I could to see where things might lead, hopefully, in the direction of my flat.

-My problem in attempting to have an interesting conversation with her was that we lived in two very different worlds, which is why I found her incessant talk about international commerce so difficult to relate to, not to mention her stellar career.
-Perhaps I should have been impressed; however, from my academic perspective, I had already decided she wasn’t authentic.
+My problem in attempting to have an engaging conversation with her was that we lived in two very different worlds, which is why I found her incessant talk about international commerce so difficult to relate to, not to mention her stellar career.
+I suppose I should have been impressed, but from my critical perspective, I had already decided she wasn’t authentic.

 Her upwardly mobile pretences didn’t do anything for me except make me feel emasculated, which wasn’t exactly a turn-on.
 I would have been willing to tolerate these affectations had it been to impress me for some amorous intent.
-It seemed, though, she was more interested in impressing herself.
+It seemed; however, she was more interested in impressing herself.

-Obviously, she wasn’t stupid as she curtly declined my less than subtle offering.
+Evidently, she wasn’t stupid as she curtly declined my less than subtle offering.
 I felt further chagrined when she insisted on paying her half of our dining tab as if to make it clear I had no pretence of a claim on her.
-Most ungracious, I thought; certainly not how I had planned the evening’s outcome.
+Most ungracious, it seemed, certainly not how I had planned the evening’s outcome.

 As she walked out to catch a taxi to go home, I muttered something she probably didn’t hear.
 If she did, I didn’t care.
 I can be as obnoxious as any pickled bloke under the influence.
 And by then, I most certainly was.
-I was distraught with how things turned out and how she had rebuffed me, cold and dismissive, as though passing on some marginal investment option at her office.
-As I thought about it the next day, I could hardly blame her for how she responded to my uncouth advances.
+I was distraught with how things turned out and how she had rebuffed me, cold and dismissive as if passing on some marginal investment option at her office.

-No such luck, even though by now I was prepared to compromise my previous standards for the night.
+No such luck, even when I was prepared to compromise my previous standards for the night.
 I suppose drunk isn’t considered very sexy unless the other is just as drunk.
 As the saying goes, a wink is as good as a nod, although I wasn’t getting either.

-Worse than enduring the rude dismissals, rejections, and rolled eyes was the little skirmish I had just after midnight with an oversized Godzilla bouncer standing at the door.
+Worse than the rude dismissals, rejections, and rolled eyes was a little skirmish I had with an oversized Godzilla bouncer standing at the door.
 I noticed he had been observing my deteriorating condition for some time, so I decided it was necessary to inform him of my professional credentials.

 I walked over to him, not all that steadily, and told him who I was.
-Not surprisingly, he didn’t seem too interested in hearing about my career or the scholarly papers I planned to present at one of the finest academic institutions in Britain.
-I don’t know why I felt it was necessary to tell him all that, yet I did anyway.
+Not surprisingly, he didn’t seem that interested in hearing about my career or the papers I planned to present among some of the finest academic institutions in Britain.
+I don’t know why I felt it was necessary to tell him all that, yet I did.

-Rather than being impressed, he seemed to consider me a common drunk.
-Sure, I told him, maybe I was a bit blotto, but dammit, I wasn’t a drunk.
+Instead of being impressed, however, he seemed to consider me more of a common drunk than a scholar.
+Sure, I told him, maybe I was a bit blotto, but dammit, I wasn’t drunk.
 As I staggered to the water closet, he suggested I find a cab to take me home.
 It likely didn’t help that I had a contrary opinion by venting some of the more creative expressions I had acquired during my short bout as a sailor.

-Slurring to him to get stuffed, you fuggin ape, might have had something to do with my intimate encounter with the cement walkway outside after being unceremoniously escorted out the door.
-I suppose it didn’t help that I took an inept swing at him.
+Slurring to him, saying, get stuffed, you fuggin ape, might have had something to do with my intimate encounter with the cement walkway outside after being unceremoniously escorted out the door.
+It probably didn’t help that I took an inept swing at him.
 Not surprisingly, the only thing I came away with from my bender that night was a bloodied face and a severely damaged ego.

-I suppose he was only doing his job, yet in my stupor, it felt like the greatest humiliation of my life.
+I guess he was only doing his job; still, in my stupor, it felt like the greatest humiliation of my life.
 On my way home, I pondered how I would explain my new face art to my classes, not to mention enquiring colleagues in the faculty lounge.
-Though truthful, I’m not sure how credible falling on the sidewalk would sound.
+Even if it was true, I wasn’t sure how credible my story of falling on the sidewalk would sound.

 It also occurred to me how thin the veneer of our civil personas can be, particularly when in an altered state of intoxicated consciousness.
 I was angry with myself, knowing how I would have stood up to him as a sailor in the days of my invincible youth, having survived several late-night brawls of decisive wins for fun and frivolity.
 Mostly, I came out relatively unscathed from these pugilist forays when docked at various Mediterranean ports.

-Now look at me, I thought, sipping on lattes with all the stiffs in the faculty lounge!
+Now, look at me, sipping on lattes with all the stiffs in the faculty lounge!
 What happened to the street fighter?
 It was apparent that I had relapsed after years of becoming outwardly genteel in the refined academic world.
-I was out of my element on both fronts tonight; neither much of a fighter nor particularly genteel.
+I was out of my element on both fronts tonight; neither much of a fighter nor remarkably genteel.

-I thought it rather sad how my salty sea life had become eclipsed by the stifling civility around me.
-Muddled reflections of my misspent youth swirled around in my mind as I lay slouched, half passed out, across the backseat of the cab, my nose still bleeding.
+It was sad how my salty sea life had become eclipsed by the stifling civility around me.
+Muddled reflections of my misspent youth swirled around in my mind as I lay sprawled, half passed out, across the backseat of the cab, my nose still bleeding.

 Like most of us, I have my quirks, strengths, weaknesses, a variety of charming idiosyncrasies, and I suppose I always will.
 Whatever my foibles, let’s just say, notwithstanding my doctorate, I had a lot to learn about life.
 As was evident with my date that night, it would never have occurred to me that what I perceived in her had everything to do with projecting my fears and insecurities upon her.
 It was an established pattern I wasn’t yet aware of having.